snghakanksha/retail-intelligence-platform/README.md

 | Products | JSON | 500 |
 | Web Events | JSON | 50,000 |

-Products and web events come in as JSON — stored as Snowflake VARIANT type and parsed using colon notation.
+Products and web events come in as JSON, stored as Snowflake VARIANT type and parsed using colon notation.
 First time I worked with semi-structured data inside a SQL warehouse and it was genuinely interesting.